bwr02/Mysten-Labs-SuiChat/Use Cases/Ben-Use-Case-1.md

-# Use Case 1 - Ben - A user can post a message to the blockchain with a specific receiver id
+# Use Case 1 - Ben - User can see their most recent messages with another user in CLI

-This usecase allows the user to send a cleartext message over the block chain

-## Acceptance Criteria
-* The sender can specify a receiver and then use the blockchain to send a message to them
+**Use Case**: User enters another User ID and their most recent messages with that user are displayed

+**Actors**: User, CLI, User Database

+**Scope**:
+  * Database Values
+    * usersMessaged
+    * Messages with selected person

+**Precondition**: User must have messaged the user ID given

+**Basic Path**:

+  1. User enters the ID of the person they are trying to access messages with
+  2. System accesses database and pulls in all the messages with the user ID given
+  3. System displayed the messages in the CLI

+**Alternative Path**:
+  1. No messages have occured with the other user, shows an error message.

+**Postcondition**: Most recent messages with selected user displayed